webgme/icore/README.md

 In general we do not recommend to use the python mode unless the users on the deployment are trustworthy and/or the deployment doesn't deal with sensitive data.

-In order to enable python execution you need to import the `PythonCoreExecutor` plugin.
+In order to enable python execution you need to import the `PyCoreExecutor` plugin.

 ```
-webgme import plugin PythonCoreExecutor webgme-icore
+webgme import plugin PyCoreExecutor webgme-icore
 ```

 and `config.plugin.allowServerExecution = true;` must be added in the config.